π Problem Statement

 - First Character (

-s[0] = 'a'
+s[0] = 'a'):

-, so move pointer i
+t[0] = 'a' matches s[0], so move pointer i to 1.

 - Second Character (

-s[1] = 'b'
+s[1] = 'b'):

 - Continue traversing